 How do pesticide licenses work and where do I apply for them (commercial applicators only)?

 Once you are certified (good for 5 years), then you have to apply for a Pesticide Applicator License.
 This is an annual charge.
 Each individual applicator needs a license and each application business needs a business license.
 Renewal notices go out in November.
 Pesticide applicator licenses all expire December 31st.
 This link will take you to a help video for renewing online process.

 I have a new employee, do I have to add them to my business license?

 Yes.
 You are supposed to add new employees to your business licenses as they are hired.
 Please email firstname.lastname@example.org with a) your business license number; b) business name; c) new employee’s name and applicator license number.
 They will be added to your license.

 Unfortunately yes.
 Certification is a five year period.
-Once it starts, anything that you do between that is an “amendment” [ a change or addition to a legal or statutory document ] to that existing five-year certification.
+Once it starts, anything that you do in that 5-year period is considered an “amendment” [ a change or addition to a legal or statutory document ] to that existing five-year certification.
 Adding categories to your five-year certification period does not have an affect on that period, meaning that the period ends at the same time no matter when you added to it.
 We recommend if possible achieving all the categories you need in the first year of starting your certification period.